chilltemp/garage-sensors/README.md

   * 8 Channel, bi-directional
   * Not recommended for LEDs
   * Output Enable uses 3.3V
-  * ???
-Should I add a pull-down resistor to OE?
-If so, size?
 * 74AHCT125 Logic Level Converter 3.3V ==> 5V
   * 4 Channel, uni-directional
   * Good with LEDs
   * Output Enable uses GND
-  * Must GND unused OE & Y pins
+  * Must GND unused OE & ~~output (Y)~~ pins; Whoops!
+I implemented this backwards (but it works on my breadboard); See TO-DO
-  * ???
-Should I add a pull-up resistor to OE?
-If so, size?

-### Misc
 * capacitor (1000 µF, 6.3V or higher) across the + and – as recommended by the [Adafruit NeoPixel Überguide](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices)
 * 2x single color LEDs for status / debugging
 * Spring Terminal Blocks
   * For data [link](https://www.adafruit.com/product/1081)
   * For power [link](https://www.digikey.com/product-detail/en/2834085-1/A124215-ND/6012662/?itemSeq=315265240)

+## TO-DO / Questions
+* [ ] TXS0108E - Should I add a pull-down resistor to OE?
+If so, size?
+* [ ] 74AHCT125 - Should I add a pull-up resistor to OE?
+If so, size?
+* [ ] 74AHCT125 - Need to fix: "All unused __inputs__ of the device must be held at VCC or GND to ensure proper device operation.
+Refer to the TI application report, Implications of Slow or Floating CMOS Inputs, literature number SCBA004."
+* [ ] Add fuse to AC input
+* [ ] Add fuse to DC input to breadboard/PCB
+* [ ] Should I add an EMI filter?
+Where/how/etc?
+* [ ] PCB - Add ground plane
+* [ ] PCB - Need to replace the headers for the LED Panels and Sensors with layouts for Spring Terminal Blocks

 ## Breadboard
 ![Breadboard](breadboard.png)